-Music Cities Network Residency Program
+Music Cities Network Residency Program for Artists

 The fast and ongoing technical, multimedial, and global developments have caused one of the biggest structural changes for music making and the music business.
 That’s why, today more than ever, learning from and collaborating with each other is the key to new ideas and innovation, and eventually to success in the music business for upcoming artists and young music business professionals.